werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 The only available mode of ci-env for now is *tag-or-branch* mode.

-*Content based tagging* support and corresponding ci-env tagging mode is [coming soon](https://github.com/flant/werf/issues/1184).
+*Content-based tagging* support and corresponding ci-env tagging mode is [coming soon](https://github.com/flant/werf/issues/1184).

 ### tag-or-branch